Skip to content

 Supported Coordinate Systems (CRSes)

-By default, Mapsui supports projections between two main coordinate systems:
+By default, Mapsui supports projections between three coordinate systems:

 • EPSG:4326, also known as WGS84 or lat/lon, which is used by GPS.